CumulusNetworks/docs/content/cumulus-linux-59/Installation-Management/Upgrading-Cumulus-Linux.md

 2. Copy the `/etc/nvue.d/startup.yaml` file off the switch to a different location.

 3. After upgrade is complete, restore the configuration.
-Copy the `/etc/nvue.d/startup.yaml` file to the switch, then run the `nv config apply startup` command:
+Copy the `/etc/nvue.d/startup.yaml` file to the switch, then run the `nv config patch` command.
+The following example assumes you copied startup.yaml to the `/home/cumulus` directory on the switch:

    ```
-   cumulus@switch:~$ nv config apply startup
+   cumulus@switch:~$ nv config patch /home/cumulus/startup.yaml
-   applied
+   cumulus@switch:~$ nv config apply
    ```

 For information about the NVUE object model and commands, see {{<link url="NVIDIA-User-Experience-NVUE" text="NVIDIA User Experience - NVUE">}}.